Leptogenesis from spontaneous symmetry breaking during inflation: Introduction

-Examples of a symmetry breaking in the SM sector during inflation are widely investigated \cite{He:2018gyf,Kumar:2017ecc,Wu:2018lmx,Chen:2018xck,Graham:2015cka,He:2018mgb}.
-One of the interesting consequence of the symmetry breaking is that gauge fields in general can obtain masses of $\mathcal{O}(H_I)$, which results in a heave-lifting of the SM mass spectrum \cite{Kumar:2017ecc,Wu:2018lmx}.
-In this work we focus on the class of symmetry breaking led by the Higgs coupling with the kinetic term of inflaton, where the Higgs-inflaton coupling is a higher-dimensional operator suppressed by some cutoff scale $\Lambda$.
-This non-canonical type of kinetic interactions can introduce an effective tachyonic mass in the Higgs potential and generate non-trivial $h_0$ and $m_h$ associated with the normalized inflaton velocity $\dot{\phi}/\Lambda$ \cite{Kumar:2017ecc,Wu:2018lmx}.
-Given that the amplitude of the $\zeta$ power spectrum, $P_\zeta = H_I^4/(2 \dot{\phi}^2)$, is fixed by observations, the Higgs VEV (or mass) is therefore fixed by the given scales of $H_I$ and $\Lambda$.
+Examples of symmetry breaking in the SM sector during or immediately after inflation are widely discussed in the literature~\cite{He:2018gyf,Kumar:2017ecc,Wu:2018lmx,Chen:2018xck,Graham:2015cka,He:2018mgb,Opferkuch:2019zbd,GarciaBellido:2001cb}.
+One of the interesting consequences of the symmetry breaking is that the gauge fields in general can obtain masses of $\mathcal{O}(H_I)$, which results in the "heavy-lifting" of the SM mass spectrum \cite{Kumar:2017ecc,Wu:2018lmx}.
+In this work we focus on a class of symmetry breaking phenomena produced by the Higgs coupling with the kinetic term of the inflaton, where the Higgs-inflaton coupling is a higher-dimensional operator suppressed by some cutoff scale $\Lambda$.
+This non-canonical type of kinetic interactions can introduce an effective tachyonic mass in the Higgs potential and generate some non-trivial $h_0$ and $m_h$ associated with the normalized inflaton velocity $\dot{\phi}/\Lambda$ \cite{Kumar:2017ecc,Wu:2018lmx}.
+Given that the amplitude of the $\zeta$ power spectrum, $P_\zeta = H_I^4/(2 \dot{\phi}^2)$, is fixed by observations, the Higgs VEV (or mass) is therefore fixed by the scales of $H_I$ and $\Lambda$.

-Due to the phase transition in the inflaton sector from the slow-roll dynamics to rapid oscillations for (p)reheating, the sudden increase of the energy density in the kinetic part of inflaton leads to a significant enhancement of the tachyonic mass in the Higgs potential.
-Initial conditions from enhanced tachyonic instability uncover a novel relaxation dynamics for the post-inflationary Higgs evolution.
-Viewing the contribution of inflaton coupling as an external force in the equation of motion for the Higgs field, the Higgs relaxation receives additional energy form the inflaton sector so that the oscillating amplitude can be much greater the initial VEV $h_0$.
-Note that, in contrast with a free relaxation inside the potential, as previously considered in \cite{Kusenko:2014lra,Yang:2015ida}, the initial value $h_0$ is the maximal amplitude of the oscillation.
-We show that the enhanced oscillating amplitude in the forced relaxation process significantly enlarges the parameter space for a successful leptogenesis to be compatible with the setup of effective field theory in generating the chemical potential $\mu_{\rm eff}$.
+When the inflaton makes a transition from the slow-roll dynamics to rapid oscillations for (p)reheating, the sudden increase in the kinetic energy density of the inflaton leads to a significant enhancement of the tachyonic mass in the Higgs potential.
+Initial conditions from enhanced tachyonic instability lead to a novel relaxation dynamics for the post-inflationary Higgs evolution.
+We will discuss the Higgs relaxation treating the effects of the inflaton as an external driving force.
+The additional energy form the inflaton sector is transferred to the Higgs boson, and the amplitude of the Higgs oscillations can be much greater than the initial VEV $h_0$.
+This is in contrast with a free relaxation as previously considered in Refs.~\cite{Kusenko:2014lra,Yang:2015ida}, where the initial value $h_0$ was the maximal amplitude of the oscillation.
+We show that the enhanced amplitude in the forced relaxation process enlarges the parameter space for a successful leptogenesis significantly.